 Adrian Marquez, LMHC, NCC, CCMHC, is a licensed clinician, qualified supervisor, and

-A behavioral health leader whose professional work is shaped by an uncommon combination of
+A behavioral health leader whose professional work is shaped by an uncommon combination of military service, clinical practice, program development, and counselor education.
+Before

 entering the counseling profession, Adrian served 16 years in the United States Marine Corps,